crate/crate-howtos/docs/deployment/containers/docker.rst

   image and maps the ports manually
 - You created a file system volume per instance and defined a set of configuration parameters (`-C`)
-- You set some deploy settings and an environment variable for the heap size
+- You defined some deploy settings and an environment variable for the heap size
 - Network settings no longer need to be defined in the latest compose file version because a `default network`_ will be created
 - The start order of the containers is not deterministic and you want all